August 18, 2017

 Hard water has been a long-standing problem in many households across Canada.
 Traditionally, the Canadian government monitors average hardness levels for different municipalities and provinces as a way to measure water’s capacity to react with soap.
-High mineral concentration of calcium and magnesium essentially makes the water less effective for rinsing and lathering.
+The high mineral concentration of calcium and magnesium essentially makes the water less effective for rinsing and lathering.

-The Guidelines for Canadian Drinking Water Quality also considers a hardness level of 500 mg/L unacceptable for more domestic purposes.
+The Guidelines for Canadian Drinking Water Quality also consider a hardness level of 500 mg/L unacceptable for more domestic purposes.
 Using hard water under these conditions for drinking or culinary purposes is not recommended.

-Although the government doesn’t treat water hardness as a direct public health concern, some research suggest that the presence of calcium and magnesium in water might be linked to some health conditions.
+Although the government doesn’t treat water hardness as a direct public health concern, some research suggests that the presence of calcium and magnesium in water might be linked to some health conditions.
 A report from the World Health Organization cites epidemiological studies that show an inverse relationship between water hardness and cardiovascular mortality.

 Water softening systems can help you save money by using less soap, prolonging the life of appliances, reducing energy bills, and avoiding health risks.
 Call local plumbers from companies like Capital Plumbing & Heating to have water softeners installed in your home today.